 By: Iqbal Pittalwala

-The study was supported by grants from the National Cancer Institute at the National Institutes of Health.
+The research was supported by grants from the National Institutes of Health.

 Barbara Jacoby is an award winning blogger that has contributed her writings to multiple online publications that have touched readers worldwide.